-C. If a group of policies for which a deterministic reserve is calculated includes policies from more than one product group, where product group is defined, as in Section 2, to be term insurance policies, ULSG policies or all other types of policies, a deterministic reserve shall be determined for each product group by following the process of A - B above by treating each product group as a subgroup.
-The NAER used for discounting each product group can be the NAER for the group of policies.
-If the sum of the deterministic reserve for each product group does not equal the total deterministic reserve, the total shall be allocated to each product group proportionally.
+C. If a group of policies for which a deterministic reserve is calculated includes policies from more than one product group, where product group is defined, as in Section 2, to be term insurance policies, ULSG policies or all other types of policies, a deterministic reserve shall be determined for each subgroup of the group of policies consisting of only those policies from each individual product group by following the process of Section 4.A and Section 4.B above.
+The NAER used for discounting each such subgroup may be the NAER for the group of policies.
+If the sum of the deterministic reserves for these subgroups does not equal the total deterministic reserve calculated for the group of policies as a whole, the deterministic reserve for the group of policies shall be allocated to each such subgroup proportionally.